 Uninstall and Reinstall RxPhoto

-If logging out and logging back in doesn't work, and nor does force closing the RxPhoto app, you may try uninstalling and reinstalling the RxPhoto app.
+If logging out and force closing the RxPhoto app do not solve your problem, you may try uninstalling and reinstalling the RxPhoto app.
 Sometimes RxPhoto is notified of a bug and must make small adjustments to eliminate the bug.
 In this case, an update will be sent out.
-If you don't have update notifications enabled, you could potentially miss one of these updates.
-Uninstalling and reinstalling RxPhoto from the app store would update your app.
+If you do not have update notifications enabled, you could potentially miss one of these updates.
+Uninstalling and reinstalling RxPhoto from the app store would update your app to the most recent version with the most recent bug fixes.

 1. Hold down the RxPhoto app icon until all the icons jiggle.